ratorx/server/README.md

 - A few packages (certbot* and borgmatic*) in Debian stable are not recent enough for required features.
 These applications are provisioned from Debian testing.
 - Accessing the remote Docker daemon requires a CA cert despite using system CA signed certs on the remote end.
 Either the concatenated default cert store or just `/etc/ssl/certs/DST_Root_CA_X3.pem` needs to provided as the CA. The issue of automatically using default certs is tracked in [docker/cli#2468](https://github.com/docker/cli/issues/2468).
-- Manual intervention required for configuring automatic backups - root needs SSH access to the backup host.
-The current backup host doesn't support SSH CA authentication, so this cannot be automated easily.
-  - This can be fixed by using the hardcoded SSH key in the repository to access the backup host.
 - Initial bootstrap of the server uses a different SSH key.
 This is automated using `make bootstrap` target, but it requires a different command to be run.
 This is because SSH CA has not been configured yet.
 A special SSH key is used for this, which lives in the repository.
 The key is hardcoded because Terraform needs a constant key when provisioning access to the server.
+- Setting up access to backup host is hacky, since the remote environment does not have Python, a shell or SSH CA support.
+Currently, raw scp commands are used to add to authorized_keys. localhost needs access to the backup hosts.
+Access is restricted to borg operations on the backup repository.
+The hardcoded SSH key is not used for security reasons (currently it is only used for temporary access before the iniitial bootstrap; adding permanent access to the backup hosts with a SSH key stored in a Git repo seems like a bad idea).

 ## Application deployment (`docker-compose.yml`)